allamand/katacoda-scenarios/orangecasskop/step3.md

 > It may take near 1-2 minutes for each Cassandra pod to boot

-you can see the log of the new Cassandra pod starting :
+you can see the log of the new Cassandra pod starting:

 `k logs  cassandra-demo-dc1-rack1-0`{{execute}}

+and for second pod:

+`k logs  cassandra-demo-dc1-rack2-0`{{execute}}

 You can follow the logs of CassKop